 6 Factors that Increase the Risks of Child Sexual Abuse

 While the risk of sexual abuse is relevant for all children, there are certain factors that increase the risk of children being sexually abused.
-Understanding these factors will help keep you alert and strengthen your intuition as a parent.
+Understanding these risk factors will help keep you alert and strengthen your intuition as a parent.

 Here are the six factors that significantly increase the risks of child sexual abuse:

 Lack of Information about Healthy Sexual Development

 Children who do lack the necessary info about healthy sexuality are at a higher risk of abuse because they cannot discern between unhealthy and healthy sexual behaviors or whether or not something is age-appropriate.
 Also, children who feel unconfident about approaching their parents about the topic of sexuality tend to believe what their friends tell them or worse the internet.

 Work to have frequent conversations with your children about healthy sexuality.
 Give them real world examples of what is healthy and what isn’t healthy.
 Always let your children know they can approach you with any questions.

 Unsupervised Access to Technology